RheedWhan/book-recommendation/README.md

 ## Overview

-This project focuses on creating a Book Recommendation System using machine learning algorithms.
+This project focuses on creating a Book Recommendation System using machine learning algorithm.
 The system suggests similar books to users based on their interests.
 Recommender systems have become integral in various online platforms, from e-commerce to streaming services.

 ## Dataset